art-institute-of-chicago/data-aggregator/docs/.sections/fields.md

 * `artist_titles` *array* - Names of all artist/cultures associated with this work
 * `category_ids` *array* - Unique identifiers of the categories this work is a part of
 * `category_titles` *array* - Names of the categories this artwork is a part of
-* `artwork_catalogue_ids` *array* - This list represents all the catalogues this work is included in.
-This isn't an exhaustive list of publications where the work has been mentioned.
-For that, see `publication_history`.
 * `term_titles` *array* - The names of the taxonomy tags for this work
 * `style_id` *string* - Unique identifier of the preferred style term for this work
 * `style_title` *string* - The name of the preferred style term for this work